Death of the Soul

 Li'Chin skipped forward, and I mean literally too, to stand directly in front of him.
 "Ylara has some interesting information."

-"Visions aren't accurate you know," James said, rolling his eyes.
+"You told them," James said, rolling his eyes.
 He went over to stand nearby her.
 "You do realise when you get interesting information like that, you keep it to yourself around watchers?"

 "I'm not, I just don't want to risk leaving right now," James replied.

-"Uh.."
-Nathan raised his hand.
+"Uh," Nathan raised his hand.
 "I wasn't fully listening, James' voice makes me sleepy."
 James narrowed his eyes in his direction.
 "What about the station, you left when you were supposed to be training us."

 "Oh yes how selfish of me.
 The replicators have been mostly worn out from weapons being created, I went over there to find more," James groaned.
-He turned back to Ylara.
-"Look if you're that bothered why aren't you going."

 "Why is it so important that I go?"
 James questioned.

-"Well um..
+"Well um.
 Mr Wesley?"
 Li'Chin squeaked.

 "You have the most experience, it would be more fitting," Wesley replied.